etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     Viliam
     Ilya

-As well as in many other contexts where an iterable is expected:
+as well as in many other contexts where an iterable is expected:

 .. code-block:: python